What to do if your debt has been sold to a debt collection agency

 If you do not make payment, the debt collection agency is within their right to take you to court.
 This normally happens if they have been chasing you for some time and have yet to get a response from you.

-Debt collectors will chase you for a lengthy amount of time to get payment for what you owe.
+Debt collectors will chase you for a long time to get payment for what you owe.
 At the end of the day, it is their job to make sure the debt is paid, so they will do whatever they can to collect the balance.

 If you do not receive contact from a debt collector for a lengthy period of time, then the debt could become ‘statute barred’.
 This means that the debt will no longer be enforceable due to breakdown of communication.

-What will happen if you ignore the debt collectors?
+What will happen if I ignore the debt collectors?

 Ignoring debt collectors’ is never the best idea when it comes to dealing with an unpaid account.
 Sure, you could get lucky and they could give up, but the chances of this are very slim.